Move

 Using the back of your chair for support, lean forward and stretch out your back.

-As you stretch, gently transfer the weight through your left arm and then through your right to get a deeper stretch.
+As you stretch, transfer the weight through your left arm and then through your right to get a deeper stretch.
 Drop down to the floor and then slowly roll up through your spine.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.